Athena-2003/Book-Recommendation-System/README.md

  An AI Based Book Recommendation System based on user reading preferences and history.
 Collaborative filtering (CF) is a technique used by recommender systems.
 Collaborative filtering has two senses, a narrow one and a more general one.

  ## Method Used
- We used the method of collaborative filtering to predict the books.
+ We used the method of collaborative filtering to predict the books. <br>
  So what is Collaborative Filtering ?  <br>
 In the newer, narrower sense, collaborative filtering is a method of making automatic predictions (filtering) about the interests of a user by collecting preferences or taste information from many users (collaborating).
 The underlying assumption of the collaborative filtering approach is that if a person A has the same opinion as a person B on an issue, A is more likely to have B's opinion on a different issue than that of a randomly chosen person.
 For example, a collaborative filtering recommendation system for preferences in television programming could make predictions about which television show a user should like given a partial list of that user's tastes (likes or dislikes).Note that these predictions are specific to the user, but use information gleaned from many users.
 This differs from the simpler approach of giving an average (non-specific) score for each item of interest, for example based on its number of votes.